 What You Learn In A Domestic Violence Class

-Over the course of a domestic violence intervention program, you will learn what specifically constitutes domestic violence, as well as the different kinds of domestic violence that are out there.
-You will learn why victims tend to stay in abusive relationships, as well as why abusers do what they do.
-You will also learn about the kinds of victims who suffer domestic violence, as well as why domestic violence exists in the first place, and how such behaviors can and should be changed.
+In a domestic violence intervention program, you will learn what constitutes domestic violence and all its variations.
+You will learn why victims tend to stay in abusive relationships, as well as why people act abusively.
+You will also learn about the many victims who experience domestic violence and how behaviors can be changed.

 Typically, these courses are approved by the courts to meet certain requirements.
-If you are considering a program that does not explicitly mention that it has received court approval, and if you need a program that is approved by the court, do your research to ensure that you won't be wasting your time.
-The last thing you want to do is pay for a course and present a certificate of completion that means nothing to the court that directed you to enroll in the course.
+If you are considering a program that does not explicitly mention that it has received court approval, and if you need a program that is approved by a court, do your research to ensure that you enroll in the correct program.

-Batterer Intervention and Prevention Programs (BIPPs) are different from other kinds of domestic violence programs in that instead of focusing on how to control an abuser's "triggers," instead the focus lies on holding the abuser accountable and educating victims on how to stay safe in an abusive situation.
-These classes are infinitely more helpful than a straight-up anger management class.
+Batterer Intervention and Prevention Programs (BIPPs) are different from other kinds of domestic violence programs.
+Instead of focusing on how to control an abuser's "triggers," they focus on holding the abuser accountable and educating victims on how to stay safe in an abusive situation.
+Topics covered in a BIPP can include:

 - Addressing conflict in a non-violent manner

-- Being honest with each other and holding an abuser accountable for his or her actions
+- Being honest with each other and holding an abuser accountable for their actions

 - Negotiation and fairness

-The key difference between a BIPP and an anger management program is that a BIPP addresses an abuser's history of abusive behavior and teaches him or her accountability.
-The problem with abusive behavior is that it is a pattern that has developed over time.
-Even though anger may be a part of that behavior, it is more about dominating another person.
-A BIPP teaches an abuser to reflect on his or her actions and use critical thinking, rather than flying off the handle on an impulse.
+The key difference between a BIPP and an anger management program is that a BIPP addresses an abuser's history of abusive behavior and teaches them accountability.
+The problem with abusive behavior is that it is typically a pattern that has developed over time.
+A BIPP teaches an abuser to reflect on his or her actions and use critical thinking to prevent reacting abusively.

 Paying For A Domestic Violence Intervention Program

-Signing Up For Domestic Violence Intervention Program Online
+Signing Up For A Domestic Violence Intervention Program Online